 I love bath bombs (so much!), but I don’t love sitting in a bath of heavy fragrances and foaming agents.
 So I wanted to create a natural, homemade bath bomb – something that is simple to make, that works and of course, is made from whole food ingredients.

 These are so fun to make, and make really great gifts.
-I turned on a movie and made enough bath bombs to keep me happy for months.
-Ha!
 I learned a few tips to make your bath bomb a big fizzy success.
 I’ll share those below…

 Whole Food Natural Colors: